Tô Lâm: First presidency (May – October 2024)

+Tô Lâm sees then-U.S. president Joe Biden in September 2024.

 On 21 March 2024, Võ Văn Thưởng submitted his resignation from the presidency after his former subordinates were imprisoned for corruption in the Phúc Sơn Group misconduct case.
 Following this, Vice President Võ Thị Ánh Xuân temporarily served as acting president, a role she had previously held for almost two months in early 2023.

-At the 9th Central Committee Conference on 18 May 2024, Tô Lâm was nominated to become Vietnam's next President and was confirmed by the National Assembly at the opening of its 7th Session.
+At the 9th Central Committee Conference on 18 May 2024, Lâm was nominated to become Vietnam's next President and was confirmed by the National Assembly at the opening of its 7th Session.
 He retained his current post of Minister of Public Security alongside the presidency until the Central Committee nominates a successor.
 On 22 May 2024, the National Assembly elected Lâm as president.
-He served as president until his replacement by Lương Cường on 21 October.
-This makes him the shortest-serving Vietnamese president.
+He served in what the shortest tenure as Vietnamese president until his replacement by Lương Cường on 21 October.

 General Secretaryship (2024–present)

 On 18 July 2024, Lâm was appointed caretaker General Secretary of the Communist Party of Vietnam, the most powerful position in Vietnam, after Nguyễn Phú Trọng fell ill.
-Following the latter's death the next day, Tô Lâm was officially elected as the party's general secretary on 3 August.
+Following the latter's death the next day, Lâm was officially elected as the party's general secretary on 3 August.
+Shifting away from the Party's previous practice of collective leadership, Lâm's tenure as General Secretary has been marked by an increased concentration of decision-making power.

+On 23 January 2026, Lâm was unanimously re-elected as General Secretary by the 14th National Party Congress.